 - Announced: August 2018

-Other than slight differences here and there, the Nikon Z7 is the same as the Nikon Z6, just with a different sensor.
+Other than slight differences here and there, the Nikon Z7 is the same as the Nikon Z6, just with a 45 megapixel sensor rather than 24 MP.
+They even have the same camera body and button layout.
 You can check our Z6 vs Z7 comparison to see how similar they really are.
+However, the Nikon Z7 is currently selling for a good bit more on the used market, at about $1400 if you find a good deal.

-My recommendation – and I say this as a Nikon Z7 owner – is to get the Z6.
-The extra megapixels are overkill for most photographers, and even a drawback for some (taking up twice the hard drive space).
+My recommendation – and I say this as a Nikon Z7 owner – is to get the Z6 or the Z6 II instead.
+The extra megapixels are overkill for most photographers, and even a drawback for some, since it takes up twice the hard drive space.

 - We reviewed the Z7 in detail here